anagorko/morpion-lpp/README.md

-# 485 - a new upper bound for Morpion Solitaire

-## Introduction

-This repository accompanies the article ["485 - a new upper bound for Morpion Solitaire"](http://www.mimuw.edu.pl/~henrykm/lib/exe/fetch.php?media=upper-bound-morpion.pdf) by Henryk Michalewski, Andrzej Nagórko and Jakub Pawlewicz.
-The respository contains two programs mentioned in the article: `octagons.cpp` and `generator.cpp`.
+The code and this README applies to two papers: [An upper bound of 84 for Morpion Solitaire 5D ](http://duch.mimuw.edu.pl/~henrykm/lib/exe/fetch.php?media=morpion5d.pdf) and ["485 - a new upper bound for Morpion Solitaire"](http://www.mimuw.edu.pl/~henrykm/lib/exe/fetch.php?media=upper-bound-morpion.pdf) by Henryk Michalewski, Andrzej Nagórko and Jakub Pawlewicz.

-They should compile on a pretty general system equipped with a C++ compiler.
-The compilation was tested on OS X and Linux machines.

-## First steps with the repository
+# First steps with the repository

+For both articles please make sure that the following code executes at your machine:

 ```
 > mkdir build